Randolph Air Force Base: Units assigned

+Boundaries

+Most of the base is in an unincorporated census-designated place.
+Parts of the base property extend into Schertz and Universal City.

 Education

 Randolph Air Force Base is served by Randolph Field Independent School District.
 Randolph Field ISD is one of three school districts in the state whose boundaries are coterminous with a military installation; the other two (also in the San Antonio area) are Fort Sam Houston ISD and Lackland ISD.
 Randolph offers Elementary through High School education for both the residents of the base and the children of former or active Air Force members.
 The high school, Randolph Field ISD, has 3A teams in the following sports: Basketball, Baseball, Football, Track and Field, Cross Country, Golf, Powerlifting, Softball, Swimming, Tennis, Volleyball, and marching band.

 Historic District

 Randolph Field Historic District, located at the center of Randolph Air Force Base, is a National Historic Landmark.
 The district consists of 350 contributing buildings, 47 non-contributing buildings, and other features, most of which were built between 1929 and 1932, in an area of about 405 acres (1.6 km2).